GrahamDeprecated/Laravel-Queuing/README.md

 `"graham-campbell/queuing": "dev-master"`

 You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

+You will need to register the [Laravel Core](https://github.com/GrahamCampbell/Laravel-Core) service provider before you attempt to load the Laravel Queuing service provider.
+Open up `app/config/app.php` and add the following to the `providers` key.

+`'GrahamCampbell\Core\CoreServiceProvider'`

 Once Laravel Queuing is installed, you need to register the service provider.
 Open up `app/config/app.php` and add the following to the `providers` key.